peedy2495/tftp-ubuntu-installation/README.md

 Prerequisites:
 - running dnsmasq; refer configs/dnsmasq/pxe.conf for configuration your custom config in /etc/dnsmasq.d/yourconf.conf
 - running http server pointing to the http-folder, or it's symbolic link; I'm using a goStatic docker container for this.
 A compose sample is placed in configs/compose/
-- if you have a lot of deployments, it's recommended to use a chached proxy like nesus3 like this repo.
+- if you have a lot of deployments, it's recommended to use a cached proxy like nesus3 like this repo.
 Peek into configs/compose for a docker deployment.
 The nexus-setup ist documented in  configs/nexus-config.yaml

 Recommendations:
 - link via `ln -s` the folders http an tftp to your favourite server folder; here: /srv
 - be aware of struggling with existing DHCP-servers and dnsmasq in the same network.
 This is not a part of this topic: simply search online for this.
 Just run getRequirements.sh to fullify all required structures and files to make a netboot for ubuntu jammy happen.

+Run getRequirements.sh to fullyfy all directories and files in the project folder after initial clone

 Target directory structure: